Events and News

 Dear Friends,

-The Theravada Buddhist Community is pleased to announce that on Sunday, February 26th at 10:00am Tan Amarasiri will be joining us during our weekly meditation session to offer a dhamma talk followed by a short question and answers period, if time permits.
+The Theravada Buddhist Community is pleased to announce that on Sunday, June 11th at 10:00am Tan Sirimedho will be joining us during our weekly meditation session to offer a dhamma talk and if time permits followed by a short question and answers period.

 This session is available on Zoom at our regular Sunday morning Zoom link: Sunday Morning Zoom